crcdng/livecoding_materials/tidal_setup.md

 Enter `hush` on a new line and do control + Return to silence the drummer.

-If you are new to TidalCycles I rcommend to go through the [tutorial called "workshop"](https://tidalcycles.org/docs/patternlib/tutorials/workshop) on the TidalCycles website.
+If you are new to TidalCycles I recommend to go through the [tutorial called "workshop"](https://tidalcycles.org/docs/patternlib/tutorials/workshop) on the TidalCycles website.
 Then keep practicing - there are lots of videos, tutorials and reference material to learn from.

 ## FAQ